'What men, in heaven's name, can we set alongside these insects which are superior to men when it comes to reasoning?

 HIVES POPULATED WITH LOCAL SWARMS

-All our hives are populated with local swarms – a natural, sustainable resource available in the environment.
+All of our hives are populated with local swarms – a natural, sustainable resource available in the environment.
 Bait hives are put up in apiaries to mimic a tree hollow and when nearby colonies choose to reproduce, travelling swarms may select a bait hive as their new home.

 This process of populating hives is ethically sound, as colonies are not only given freedom to live an unconstrained life (natural comb, natural swarming and other key elements of the life of the superorganism are encouraged) but are also allowed to choose their nest site when swarming and remain in the region where they have become adapted.